eclipse-kura/kura/docs/gateway-configuration/wifi-configuration.md

 ## Wi-Fi Station Mode Configuration

-In addition to the options described above, the **Wireless** configuration display provides two buttons that help to configure Wi-Fi in the _Station_ mode.
-These buttons are described below.
+In addition to the options described above, the **Wireless** configuration display the **Access Point Scan** button that help to configure Wi-Fi in the _Station_ mode.

 - **Access Point Scan**: clicking this button triggers access point scan operations.
 Upon a successful scan, a table containing access points within range is presented.
 This table contains the following information:
     - SSID